Diksta33/PathOfExileClipboardListener/README.md

 - Filters can be used in Stash Viewer to score your entire stash in one go;
 - Your stash can be exported for use in third-party applications (e.g. Microsoft Excel).

+Now allows direct download of your stashed items via JSON from the Path of Exile website.
+This new feature is experimental at the moment.

 ============================
 Known Issues: